Polls are Open - Cast your votes at bottom of page

 The electronic poll for the 2020 UWSA Election is open and will remain open until 4:30 p.m. on Thursday, October 22, at 4:30 p.m.

 You will need your WatIAM userid and password to submit your vote.

-If you are unable to vote electronically paper ballots are available.
 Please see the Voting instructions and regulations (PDF) for details on how to obtain and submit a paper ballot.
-Paper ballots must be received before 4:30 p.m. on October 17, 2018.
+Paper ballots must be received before 4:30 p.m. on October 22, 2020.

 If you have any questions about the election process, please contact the Chief Returning Officer, Joe Allen.